• Molloy Website

 In Memoriam

-Catholic CrossWe are saddened to share the passing of Deborah McGuinness, wife of James McGuinness ’57, on August 4th.
-Please keep Deborah and the McGuinness family in your prayers.
+Catholic CrossWe are saddened to share news of the passing of Mary Pittelli, mother of teacher Adele Solari.
+We ask that you please keep Mary and her family in your prayers.

 Continue Reading